magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ## Solution

 1. Contact [Adobe Commerce support](https://support.magento.com/hc/en-us/articles/360019088251) to have self-managed crons enabled.
-1. Edit the `.magento.app.yaml` file in the root directory of the Magento code in the Git branch.
+1. Edit the `.magento.app.yaml` file in the root directory of the code for Adobe Commerce in the Git branch.
 Add the following:
       ```yaml
         crons:
         cronrun: